 Easy Gluten-Free Chocolate Buckwheat Muffins

-One-bowl gluten-free chocolate buckwheat muffins are super easy to make!
-They’re soft and tasty and come together very quickly.
-They pair very well with many adds and they’re perfect for any occasion.
-They also freeze wonderfully!
+These GF chocolate buckwheat muffins are super easy to make!
+They’re soft, tasty, and come together very quickly.
+They pair very well with many add-ins, and they’re great for breakfast muffins, snacks, or tea-time.
+Perfect GF recipe with alternative flours.

 Ingredients